Intel Core i5-12400F

 ✓ Buy if:

-• You are building a budget gaming rig and need a reliable CPU with good performance.
+• You’re building a budget gaming PC and need reliable performance.

 ✗ Skip if:

-• You need integrated graphics for basic tasks or casual use without a discrete GPU.
+• You need integrated graphics for basic tasks.